oleksandriegorov/milter_greylist_puppet/REFERENCE.md

 Main class for installation, configuration and enabling milter-greylist as a service milter-greylist itself is open source : http://hcpnet.free.fr/milter-greylist and helps a lot in dealing with spam

+Controls whether to have service running at the moment Controls whether to have a service enabled at boot and at all times Controls where to have a package installed or not.
 Run milter-greylist(8) as a non root user
+Number of messages per default_ratewindow to allow by default.
+Defaults to 0, which disables any logic of a rate limit Specifier of a rate time window for default rate limit to act.
+Defaults to '1m'

 #### Examples